reproducible-reporting/stepup-core/docs/getting_started/interactive_usage.md

 ```

 Now press (lower case) `r` to run steps whose (indirect) inputs have changed.
-The new file `src/foo.txt` is copied again to `dst/foo.txt` while other step are ignored.
+The new file `src/foo.txt` is copied again to `dst/foo.txt` while other steps are ignored.

-The interactive commands are described in detail in the [Interactive command reference](../reference/interactive.md)
+The interactive commands are described in detail in the [Interactive command reference](../reference/interactive.md).

 ## Add a new file that matches `glob("src/*.txt")`

-Create a new file `src/spam.txt` with some contents to your liking, still while StepUp is running.
+Create a new file `src/spam.txt` with content of your choice while StepUp is still running.
-You will at least see the following:
+You will see at least the following:

 ```
-     ADDED │ src/spam.txt
+    UPDATED │ src/spam.txt
 ```

 Now press (lower case) `r` again.
-The `./plan.py` step is executed again because a new file appeared that matches a glob pattern used in `plan.py`.
+The `./plan.py` step is executed again because a new file has appeared that matches a glob pattern used in `plan.py`.
-Rerunning `./plan.py` will in turn create a new step to copy `src/spam.txt` to `dst/spam.txt`.
+Running `./plan.py` again will in turn create a new step to copy `src/spam.txt` to `dst/spam.txt`.

 ## Screen recording